-- 5.27 For ongoing management of major trauma patients there should be clear guidelines regarding decisions to transfer for definitive specialist intervention in co-ordination with regional trauma networks. - 5.28 There should be a major haemorrhage protocol to cover the use of blood and blood products in appropriate proportions in a series of 'shock packs'.90 - 5.29 In MTCs and in other large acute hospitals, prethawed plasma should be immediately available with the initial shock pack. - 5.30 Utilisation of blood and blood products should be guided by point of care testing together with methods to minimise blood loss. - 5.31 There should be clear guidance on damage control resuscitation which is understood by all staff. - 5.32 There should be clear guidelines on how to manage patients on anticoagulant therapy presenting with trauma or for elective orthopaedic surgery.
+- 5.27 For ongoing management of major trauma patients there should be clear guidelines regarding decisions to transfer for definitive specialist intervention in co-ordination with regional trauma networks.60 - 5.28 There should be a major haemorrhage protocol to cover the use of blood and blood products in appropriate proportions in a series of 'shock packs'.80 - 5.29 In MTCs and in other large acute hospitals, prethawed plasma should be immediately available with the initial shock pack. - 5.30 Utilisation of blood and blood products should be guided by point of care testing together with methods to minimise blood loss.23 - 5.31 There should be clear guidance on damage control resuscitation which is understood by all staff.81 - 5.32 There should be clear guidelines on how to manage patients on anticoagulant therapy presenting with trauma or for elective orthopaedic surgery.
 Specific reversal agents may be required, such as prothrombin complex concentrate in the trauma setting in patients on warfarin.
-Direct oral anticoagulants (DOACs), patients on dual antiplatelet therapy (DAPT) and second generation drug eluting stents (DES) all require careful consideration and timing for surgery, both emergency and elective. - 5.33 There should be a policy for the prevention of thromboembolic events postoperatively.
-This should include planning for anticoagulant prophylaxis in patients who are vulnerable to further bleeding. - 5.34 NICE Guidance 157 provides clear guidelines for centres providing primary joint replacments we should be adhered to.
-Additionally, enhanced recovery programmes should be promoted for the benefits of early mobilisation and reduced mortality associated with their use. - 5.35 Post induction hypotension assosciated with poor outcomes in patients with a high ISS.
+Direct oral anticoagulants (DOACs), patients on dual antiplatelet therapy (DAPT) and second generation drug eluting stents (DES) all require careful consideration and timing for surgery, both emergency and elective.82 - 5.33 There should be a policy for the prevention of thromboembolic events postoperatively.
+This should include planning for anticoagulant prophylaxis in patients who are vulnerable to further bleeding. - 5.34 All hospitals providing joint replacement surgery should have clear guidelines for enhanced recovery in place, in order to promote the benefits of early mobilisation and reduced mortality associated with their use. - 5.35 Post induction hypotension assosciated with poor outcomes in patients with a high ISS.

-Standard operating procedures should be in place to minimise hypotension post induction.
+Standard operating procedures should be in place to minimise hypotension post induction.83